petertamai/SpiderForce4AI/README.md

-# SpiderForce4AI Simple as a Service (Jina, Firecrawl, Crawl4AI Alternative)
+# SpiderForce4AI as a Service (Jina, Firecrawl, Crawl4AI Alternative)

 🚀 High-performance HTML to Markdown converter and content extractor, optimized for AI training data collection, RAG (Retrieval-Augmented Generation), and SEO analysis.
 A powerful alternative to Firecrawl and Jina AI, designed for speed and precision in web content processing.
 **This crawler is highly optimized for speed and performance—it does what it takes and cuts out unnecessary bs.**